cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ### 1.3.5 Expert validation

 To validate the proposed principles, we conducted a survey targeting experts attending the digital identity keynote at the ARES Conference 2024, held from July 29 to August 2 in Vienna, Austria.
-Participants were approached in person and asked to complete a survey available both online and on paper.
-Before choosing a survey, we considered other methods of gathering input, such as interviews.
+In parallel to a survey, we considered other methods of gathering input from participants, for example interviews.
 Despite the need for careful design to achieve a good response rate,[^ward] we preferred surveys over interviews because they allow participants to share their opinions without bias or fear of judgment, making them more likely to select their preferred options freely.[^mol] Additionally, since ARES is an international conference, conducting interviews in English could introduce biases due to language barriers, wording issues, and potential misunderstandings.
 Time was another critical factor we considered.
 Indeed, conference attendees may not have been willing to dedicate significant time to interviews.
 In contrast, a survey could reach a broader audience and allow participants to complete the questionnaire at their convenience.
 Due to these factors, we ultimately opted for a survey.

+Participants were approached in person and asked to complete an online questionnaire.

 The purpose of a survey was to gain a broader understanding of the perception of the SSI concept and its associated properties.
 Specifically, we invited respondents to complete an online questionnaire to: I) Investigate the identified SSI properties and their importance.
 II) Identify the most and least critical properties, including non-repudiable ones.
 III) Validate the classification and grouping of properties.
 The survey aimed to assess the perceived importance of these properties, highlighting the most and least critical ones.
 Additionally, by gathering expert insights, we sought to uncover any overlooked concerns, inconsistencies, misunderstandings, or missing properties in our analysis.